gravitational/teleport/rfd/0083-license-expiration-warnings.md

     (gogoproto.stdtime) = true,
     (gogoproto.nullable) = false
   ];
-  // InstanceName is the name of the instance that generated the alert. string InstanceName = 4 [(gogoproto.jsontag) = "instance_name"];
   // Dismissible is set if the alert is unable to be dismissed in the webui. bool Dismissible = 5 [(gogoproto.jsontag) = "dismissible"];
 }